learningequality/ricecooker/README.md

 	Run `python -m ricecooker uploadchannel [-huv] "<path-to-py-file>" [--warn] [--compress] [--token=<token>] [--resume [--step=<step>] | --reset] [--prompt] [--publish]  [[OPTIONS] ...]`
 	- -h (help) will print how to use the rice cooker
 	- -v (verbose) will print what the rice cooker is doing
-	- -u (update) will force the ricecooker to redownload all files
+	- -u (update) will force the ricecooker to redownload all files (skip checking the cache)
 	- --warn will print out warnings during rice cooking session
     - --compress will compress your high resolution videos to save space
 	- --token will authorize you to create your channel (found under Kolibri Studio settings page)